-So we have here a stoner comedy and domestic comedy with a romcom as its fulcrum (and a bit of Hollywood satire as seasoning).
+So we have here a stoner comedy and domestic sitcom with a romantic comedy as its fulcrum (and a bit of Hollywood satire as seasoning).
 It’s a formula that would crash and burn in other hands — yet Judd Apatow pulls it off thanks to his hilarious sensibilities and generosity towards losers and suburban dullards alike.

 Astonishingly, it’s the film’s narrative backbone that works better than any individual comedy bits: When a baby is born at the end of this movie, it’s a beautiful, happy-tears resolution of a long, messy story, one that is earned rather than perfunctory.
 Knocked Up is, in other words, a comedy that’s actually better as a lightweight drama — not the last time Apatow would pull the trick off.

 Like The 40 Year Old Virgin, Apatow casts the right lead and brings the best out of him.
-Seth Rogen and his dopey laugh might have eventually worn out their welcome, but this movie makes it clear why he became a star: He’s charming and affable and can deliver a punchline.
+Seth Rogen and his dopey laugh might have eventually worn out their welcome in the public consciousness, but this movie makes it clear why he became a star: He’s charming and affable and can deliver a punchline.
 He never shies away from the movie’s various tones or twists, shining in the dramatic moments as much as the funny ones, and building chemistry with everyone he encounters.